shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/3_Setting_Up_VSCode_Python_Git.md

    ```
 5. You should see: `My setup works!`

 If you see that message, your editor, your terminal, and Python are all correctly wired together.
-This is the exact loop — write, save, run — you'll repeat throughout the entire series.
+This is the exact loop -> write, save, run.

 ---

-## Part 7 — Installing Git
+## Part 7 - Installing Git

 Git powers Articles 1, 2, and 3, and is referenced throughout the rest of the series.
 Let's install it now so it's ready when you need it.